Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Early Work on Explainable Neural Networks

-\paragraph{Counterfactual Explanations} These provide insights by answering "what-if" questions \cite{wachter2017counterfactual}.
-For a given input, a counterfactual explanation identifies the smallest input change such that the model output changes to a target value.
+\textbf{Counterfactual Explanations:} These methods provide insights by answering "what-if" questions \cite{wachter2017counterfactual}.
+For a given input, a counterfactual explanation identifies the smallest input change such that the model output shifts to a target value.
 Where molecular interactions dictate system responses, counterfactual explanations can help researchers understand the causal relationships between molecular signals and communication outcomes.
 For instance, counterfactual explanations can reveal how these changes would affect the model’s prediction of system behavior by modifying the concentration of a particular molecule or altering a specific signaling pathway.
 This technique enhances the interpretability of {AI} models by providing actionable insights into the conditions under which {MC} might behave differently, helping researchers better understand and control nanoscale interactions.

-\paragraph{Manual Permutation Importance} The \ac{MPI} method is a model-agnostic technique used to quantify the contribution of individual features to a machine learning model's predictive accuracy.
-It measures feature importance by randomly shuffling the values of a specific feature and observing the resulting increase in model error, effectively disrupting its relationship with the target variable.
-This approach was first introduced in the context of Random Forests \cite{breiman2001random}, where it was utilized to evaluate the significance of variables by assessing the impact of their permutation on prediction accuracy.
-For {MC}, where factors like vesicle diffusion, receptor binding, and molecular degradation introduce stochastic variability, explainability methods like \ac{MPI} ensure that AI-driven models remain not only accurate but also biologically meaningful.
+\textbf{Manual Permutation Importance:} The \ac{MPI} method is a model-agnostic technique used to quantify the contribution of individual features to a {ML} model's predictive accuracy.
+It measures feature importance by randomly shuffling a specific feature's values and observing the resulting increase in model error, thereby effectively disrupting its relationship with the target variable.
+This approach was first introduced in the context of Random Forests \cite{breiman2001random}, where it was used to assess variable significance by measuring the impact of permuting a variable on prediction accuracy.
+For {MC}, where factors such as molecular diffusion, receptor binding, and molecular degradation introduce stochastic variability, explainability methods such as \ac{MPI} ensure that {AI}-driven models remain not only accurate but also biologically meaningful.
 By identifying which features most significantly affect model performance, \ac{MPI} aids in understanding the underlying biological processes and enhances the interpretability of complex {MC} models.
 We develop an illustrative example for this method in \Cref{sec_xai_code}.